-Sepsis can strike anyone at any time, but some segments of the population are more at risk that others.
-People over the age of 65, particularly those who have health issues, are 13 times more likely to develop sepsis; they make up 65% of sepsis cases in the hospitals.
+Sepsis can strike anyone at any time, but some segments of the population are more at risk than others.
+People over 65, particularly those with health issues, are 13 times more likely to develop sepsis; they make up 65% of sepsis cases in hospitals.
 Mortality rates are also higher in older patients–sepsis is the tenth leading cause of death for those aged 65 and over–and increase with advanced age.
 Research shows that elderly patients are much more likely to suffer lasting consequences from sepsis.
-In addition to amputation and organ failure, which are common outcomes for any sepsis survivor, older patients can suffer major cognitive and physical limitations as a result of the condition.
+In addition to amputation and organ failure, which are common outcomes for any sepsis survivor, older patients can suffer major cognitive and physical limitations due to the condition.

 - Confusion and tiredness is a major sign of sepsis for older people

 - Elevated heart rate